IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

   1. This value is palindromic, so that the reader is able to recognize the Section Header Block regardless of the endianness of the section.
-The endianness is recognized by reading the Byte Order Magic, which is located 8 octets after the Block Type.
+The endianness is recognized by reading the Byte-Order Magic, which is located 8 octets after the Block Type.

 * Block Total Length: total size of this block, as described in {{section_block}}.